shakes76/PatternFlow/recognition/GCN/README.md

 Changing DROPOUT to 0.4  results in 74% and 76% training and validation accuracy, with validation accuracy outperforming training accuracy.
 Overall model performance is more stable than it is at DROPOUT = 0.5, consistently increasing with each epoch:
 ![image](https://user-images.githubusercontent.com/86597504/197392963-5b8cee77-db63-4bd7-9365-f0df9cd70aee.png)

-It can be seen, however, that accuracy increases at a consistent rate between 50-150 epochs with DROPOUT = 0.3, while the rate of growth during these epochs in the model with DROPOUT = 0.4 appears to slow down.
-For this reason, the model with DROPOUT = 0.3 was chosen, even though the validation accuracy for both these models were almost equal.
+Nevertheless, the model with DROPOUT = 0.3 was chosen, as the validation accuracy for this model was marginally higher.

 #### Performance Plots
 After 300 epochs of training, the following accuracy and loss curves are achieved.